 My main mission with Keep the Adventure Alive is to show you how to adventure with osteoarthritis.
 That means how to get back to traveling, how to play with your grandkids, how to even just walk around the neighborhood with friends, walk longer, distances, run errands, whatever it is.

-Together, we will dive into movements that will help your joints through improving strength, balance, and mobility.
+Together, we will dive into movements that will help your joints through improving strength, balance, and mobility to help you walk with ease.
 Sign up below:

 I believe in you.
 You can do this.
 The only way to have success is through taking action.
 It’s time to get started.